 But why else would your child need a developmental pediatrician?

-Even with the increase in the autism diagnosis, many pediatricians may not have experience in treating children with autism.
+Even with the increase in the autism diagnosis in toddlers, many pediatricians may not have experience in treating children with autism.
 Certainly yes, they are certified pediatricians and they (hopefully) know what they’re talking about.
 But a developmental pediatrician should have received further training in a specific area like autism.

 Based on their prior experience and education, a developmental pediatrician can be a valuable resource when it comes to developing a treatment plan and making recommendations for your IEP.